-The Company's zakat is based on financial statements of the Company and its wholly owned subsidiaries, in accordance with the General Authority of Zakat and Tax ("GAZT") regulations.
+The Company's zakat is based on financial statements of the Company and its wholly owned subsidiaries, in accordance with the General Authority of Zakat and Tax ("GAZT') regulations.
 The Company and its other subsidiaries filed their zakat and tax returns separately.

-The Company has filed its zakat returns up to 2018.
-All the assessment related to the years up to 2017 have been closed with GAZT.
-GAZT did not close or issue any assessment related to the year 2018.
+The Company has filed its zakat returns up to 2019 and obtained the zakat certificate for 2019.
+All the assessments related to the years up to 2017 have been finalized with GAZT.
+GAZT has raised the zakat assessment for the year 2018 claiming additional zakat differences of SAR 33 million.
+The Company has submitted an appeal against the assessment, and it is still under GAZT review.
+GAZT did not close or issue any assessment related to the year 2019.
 The Group believes that adequate provision has been made against any potential zakat and tax liabilities.